aws-samples/cloudfront-hybrid-origin-failover/README.md

 The objective of this code, is to allow you to quickly test the benefits of using a hybrid failover solution using Cloudfront Origin Failover and Route53.

 The solution will achieve the following:
-* Create an API Endpoint using AWS API Gateway and Lambda on both Primary and Backup Regions (with custom domain name + certificate)
+* Create an API Endpoint using [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/) on both the Primary and Backup Regions (with custom domain name + certificate)
 * Create a Route53 healthcheck for both API Endpoints
-* Create a Route53 DNS entry, with an Alias for both Primary and Secondary API Endpoint
+* Create a Route53 DNS entry, with an Alias for both the Primary and Secondary API Endpoint
 * Create two (02) Cloudfront Distributions with the following setup:
   * Setup 1: Configured with Route53 failover dns record as Origin
   * Setup 2: Configured with Origin failover group.
 Route 53 failover dns record as primary and secondary API gateway as a fallback.
-* Export both Cloudfront distrbutions' domain names to allow you to test both solutions.
+* Export both Cloudfront distrbutions' domain names to let you to test both solutions.

 ## Architecture